Unleash Your Db2 Databases with PHP

 Pros and Cons of Custom PHP Scripts

-Additionally, to provide forms that are appealing to users and representative of data formats requires the retrieval of data-attribute information, which adds to script complexity.
-And if the data attributes change, you need to change the various forms used to display and manipulate data, possibly in multiple places throughout the scripts.
+Scripts can get complex, too.
+That's because they need to provide forms that are appealing to users and representative of data formats.
+This requires the retrieval of data-attribute information.
+And if the data attributes change, you need to change the various forms used to display and manipulate data.
+And this might possibly be in multiple places throughout the scripts.

 Third Party Applications – PHPgrid